logikfabrik/uJet/docs/source/working_with_types.rst

 Name
 ^^^^
 **Required**
-Inherited from the `ContentTypeAttribute` attribute.
 The name of the member type.
 The member type name is displayed in the Umbraco back office.

 Description
 ^^^^^^^^^^^
-Inherited from the `ContentTypeAttribute` attribute.
 A description of the member type.
 The member type description is displayed in the Umbraco back office.

 Icon
 ^^^^
-Inherited from the `ContentTypeAttribute` attribute.
 The icon for the member type.
 The member type icon is displayed in the Umbraco back office.

 Data Types
 ==========